 This is another genre that is much loved owing to characters like Sherlock Holmes.
 This is another genre that is rather difficult to write in since it requires a lot of skill.
 For beginners, this can be a tough genre to master and crack into.

 Think of writers like Mary Higgins Clark who was hailed as the Queen of Murder and Mystery.
 Her suspense novels are so good that they have the reader hooked from the start and many a reader has stayed up all night, eyes aching but glued to the pages and trying to figure out who the culprit is.

 Romance is one of the easiest genres to tap into yet, it can be the least rewarding as well, particularly since the genre is a little over-saturated.
-Good romance is hard to write about and it is again, something a more seasoned writer can do with ease.
-For beginners, it’s much safer to opt for a different genre despite the fact that it is always among the best topics and will be easier to find an eBook writer to take up.
+A good romance is hard to write about and it is again, something a more seasoned writer can do with ease.
+For beginners, it’s much safer to opt for a different genre even though it is always among the best topics and will be easier to find an eBook writer to take up.

 Paulo Coelho, Robin Sharma, and other inspirational writers are renowned for their eBooks that not only tell great stories, they explicitly move people to do better and be better in their lives.
 Sometimes, it’s not always enough to want to change or need advice.
 With guidance and the right tales, you can find yourself again, even in scenarios where you feel like you have lost yourself completely.

 This is one genre that while it isn’t oversaturated, requires a lot of skill in writing.
 Keep in mind that Paulo Coelho and Robin Sharma use different strategies.
 While Paulo Coelho’s work resonates with readers and helps them connect spiritually with the work, Robin Sharma uses it to advertise his seminars and self-help workshops as well.